dmvaldman/dmvaldman.github.io/_posts/2022-04-07-the-explanatory-gap-of-ai.md

 >What is noumenal for us may not be miraculous itself.
 We should therefore be alert to the possibility that a problem that strikes us as deeply intractable...may arise from an area of cognitive closure in our way of representing the world.
 *Colin McGinn - The Problem of Philosophy*

-How can we fault an AI for its lack of our phenomenological experience?
+How can we fault an AI for its lack of our subjective experience?
 We are asking an AI to do what we ourselves cannot: to know what is outside its cognitive closure.
 A different framing would be to argue that **relative to an AI, we have transcendent knowledge**.
 There is an explanatory gap the AI will never bridge, but one so natural we effortlessly cross.
-We are able to ground the output of an AI in our own phenomenology because our cognitive closure encircles the AI’s.[^9] We are not like Sarnad's hosts with a monopoly on meaning.
-Rather, we are like mystics, aware of a reality beyond the comprehension of another.
+We are able to ground the output of an AI in our own phenomena because our cognitive closure encircles its own.[^9] We are not like Sarnad's hosts with a monopoly on meaning.
+Rather, we are like mystics, aware of a reality beyond the comprehension of another.[^10]

 A biblical allegory comes from the Hebrew interpretations of the Book of Genesis, the Bereishit Rabbah.
-When God created Adam and gave him language to name the animals, the Angels in Heaven could not understand this revelation.[^10] Being of Spirit, their perception was confined to the spiritual.
+When God created Adam and gave him language to name the animals, the Angels in Heaven could not understand this revelation.[^11] Being of Spirit, their perception was confined to the spiritual.
 Only a corporeal being, masked by the flesh from perceiving the noumena directly, could comprehend these representations.
 Unlike today's languages, this Adamic language is thought to be in harmony with the nature of its reference -- the bridging of corporeal and spiritual realities, the semantic collapse of sign and signified.

 >[God] brought before [the Angels] beast and animal and bird.
 He said to them: This one, what is his name? and they did not know.
 This one, what is his name? and they did not know.
 He made them pass before Adam.
 He said to him: This one, what is his name?
 Adam said: This is ox/shor, and this is donkey/chamor and this is horse/sus and this is camel/gamal.
 *Bereishit Rabbah 17:4*